Animal enrichment is activities that create a more stimulating environment for the animals and elicit some of their natural behaviors.

 Composting in your poultry run is a great form of enrichment.
 Not only do they get to dig for all sorts of goodies, but they are also getting a varied diet.
 Quail can’t necessarily have a full-fledged compost bin in their enclosure, but they appreciate kitchen scraps.
 For important information about what can and cannot be composted with chickens, see here.
 The best part of composting with chickens is how quickly they break down a compost pile.
 It’s truly impressive, and my green thumb appreciates it.

 Multi-Purpose Dust Baths

-Dust bathes are another important multi-aspect enrichment for poultry (less for ducks, but a huge win for chickens and quail).
-Not only do quail and chickens enjoy digging and cooling themselves off on a hot day, but dust baths clean the bird as well.
+Dust baths are another important multi-aspect enrichment for poultry (less for ducks, but a huge win for chickens and quail).
+Not only do quail and chickens enjoy digging and cooling themselves off on a hot day, but dust baths clean the birds as well.
 To boost the cleaning and bug-removing properties of your dust bath, mix in a little diatomaceous earth and wood ash.
-Just make sure if you add wood ash it’s in a dry location because water makes the ask caustic.
+Just make sure if you add wood ash, it’s in a dry location because water makes the ash caustic.

 Kiddies Pools for All Fowl

 Kiddie pools aren’t just for ducks, though deep ones should only be accessible to waterfowl.
 My ducks love their kiddie pool when it’s clean and full.
 They swim and splash and play.
 I noticed when the pool would get shallow (because of the ducks’ maniacal splashing), the chickens would stand in it on hot days.
 I offered the quail a small dish, and they did the same.
 They love it.